Tax returns must be postmarked by midnight, Wednesday, April 15, 2014.

 Under certain conditions, the Tax Commission may waive penalties and/or interest.
 See Utah Pub 17, Waivers: Reasonable Cause for more information.

 Utah's interest rate may change each year.
-Go to Penalties and Interest for more information and to see interest rates.
+See Utah Income Tax Penalties and Interest for more information interest rates.

 Yes, under Utah law your income tax refund may be applied to any outstanding federal or state debt you owe.
 Your tax refund may not be refunded if you:

 If the debts are from your spouse prior to your marriage, you can apply for "Injured Spouse" protection.
-Go to Innocent or Injured Spouse for information.
+See Innocent or Injured Spouse for information.

 For tax years 2008 and forward, you can amend your return online at TaxExpress.
 To amend a return for tax year 2007 or earlier, or if you don't want to amend online, use a return from the tax year you are amending.
-Forms for current and past years are available online.
-Go to Amending a Return for more information.
+Forms for current and past years are available at our Current Forms site.
+See Amending an Income Tax Return for more information.

 Since Utah income is based on federal adjusted gross income reported on your federal return, file an amended Utah return for the year(s) you are claiming an NOL on the federal return(s).
-See Amended Return instructions for more information.
+See Amending an Income Tax Return for more information.

 You may have received an estimated bill as part of a non-filing audit.
 The Tax Commission received information (such as forms W-2 and 1099, or a federal return) that you earned income but didn't report it on a Utah return.
 That estimate may look high because it may not include deductions and credits (such as withholding).
 Contact the Auditing Division at 801-297-4600 for more information.